-How to Keep Your Pillow From Soaking Up Your Nighttime Skin-Care Products
+How to Keep Your Pillow From Soaking Up Your Nighttime Skincare Products

 Sleep on Your Back

 Sleeping on your back is one of the easiest ways to help avoid products transferring onto your pillowcase while you sleep.
-Because laying on your side or stomach exposes your face to the surface of your pillowcase, it’s more likely that excess products such as your evening cream or serum can rub off as you snooze, especially if it hasn’t fully absorbed yet.
+Because laying on your side or stomach exposes your face to the surface of your pillowcase, it’s more likely that excess products such as your night cream or serum can rub off as you snooze, especially if it hasn’t fully absorbed yet.

 Another reason you should consider sleeping on your back?
 Doing so can help to keep unwanted breakouts at bay.
 Our pillowcases can become dirty and covered in bacteria from makeup, oil, hair product residue and other impurities over time, so sleeping on your back can help keep your skin from pressing against them all night, which could lead to clogged pores and subsequent breakouts.
 Washing your pillowcase every other week or switching pillowcases before going to bed after heavy product use can also be helpful.

 If you’re in the market for a new beauty-friendly pillowcase, the Slip Silk Pillowcase might be exactly what you need.
-It’s silky material works to keep your skin happy and hair tangle-free.
+Its silky material works to keep your skin happy and hair tangle-free.

 Let Your Nighttime Products Soak In

 Before laying your head down on your pillow, we recommend giving your skin enough time to absorb any products you just applied.
-Keep in mind, there’s no golden rule on how long one should wait between applying a product and laying down because all formulas are different.
+Keep in mind, there’s no golden rule on how long you should wait between applying a product and laying down because all formulas are different.
 Use your best judgment after applying your favorite nighttime products, like the Kiehl's Ultra Facial Overnight Hydrating Mask or the IT Cosmetics Confidence in Your Beauty Sleep Night Cream.

 Reach for a Lightweight Product